Last Updated: October 14, 2019

 Our clients, our vendors, and our clients’ vendors, who use our technology may use their own tags, pixels, cookies, or other similar technology (or those of their other affiliates) within their advertisements and on certain websites.
 We are not responsible for our clients, vendors and/or our clients’ vendors use of such tracking technologies or for their privacy practices.

 There are many ways to opt-out of receiving targeted advertising that our clients may conduct using our technology.
 Note that different devices use different identifiers and different technologies, so that you must opt out separately from each browser and each device that you would like to be opted out.
-If you opt-out of targeted advertising, we will no longer collect User Information described above from your device.
+If you opt-out of targeted advertising, we will no longer collect User Information described above from the opted-out device.

 Should you wish to opt-out of the use of information about the websites you visit in order to deliver targeted advertising to you using our “display” technology, you can do so using the opt-out tool on our website, at http://rubiconproject.com/privacy/consumer-online-profile-and-opt-out/.